-The first thing to note is that $L_A$ is in $\mathcal{VC}{OR}$ .
-This is shown once more by the same argument as in Theorems 5.2 or 3.1, and based on the fact that the protocol $\Pi_1$ is polynomial-time in n.
-Once this is established, then given a compression algorithm for $\mathcal{VC}{OR}$ we invoke Theorem 2.26 to get a compression algorithm to the search problem associated with $L_A$ .
-Running this compression once, allows us to extract a witness to $L_A$ and in particular to get one sample $s_A$ of a consistent view of Alice.
-Running this n times supposedly gives n samples of such a view, which suffices to break the scheme by Lemma 5.5.
+The first thing to notice is that L_A is in \mathcal{VC}{OR} .
+This is shown once more by the same argument as in Theorems 4.2 or 3.1, and based on the fact that the protocol Π_1 is polynomial time in n.
+Once this is established, then given a compression algorithm for \mathcal{VC}{OR} we invoke Theorem 2.25 to get a compression algorithm to the search problem associated with L_A .
+Running this compression once, allows us to extract a witness to L_A and in particular to get one sample s_A of a consistent view of Alice.
+Running this n times supposedly gives n samples of such a view, which supposedly suffices to break the scheme by Lemma 4.5.